UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 >[!TIP]
 >An early version of these samples skipped the use of an AST and used the parse tree directly.
 You can compare the history of
-> the generators for that transition to see how the AST helps simplify the code generation.
+>the generators for that transition to see how the AST helps simplify the code generation.
 (Not to mention sets the stage for
-> an otherwise un-implemented feature - truly lazy compilation.)
+>an otherwise unimplemented feature - truly lazy compilation, which is covered in [Chapter 7.1](Kaleidoscope-ch7.1.md).)